Trauma, ADHD, and AuDHD: Why a Trauma-Focused Therapy Approach Matters

 Trauma can shape attention, memory, emotional regulation, and energy in ways that look like ADHD — or significantly intensify it.
 For some people, what’s labelled as “procrastination” or “avoidance” is actually a protective nervous system response, not a lack of effort or willpower.

-This is particularly true for people who:
+This is particularly true for individuals who:

 Grew up needing to stay hypervigilant or emotionally attuned to others